HUM - Humanities Courses

 Courses

-HUM 110 Introduction to the Humanities I: Philosophy & Art History credit: 4 Hours.
+HUM 110 Introduction to the Humanities I credit: 4 Hours.

 A foundation course in the humanities for adult learners in the Odyssey program.
-Team-taught by faculty in Philosophy and Art History, it focuses on close, attentive, and critical readings of key texts and images drawn from the history of the Western tradition, presented in chronological order.
-The course engages beginning students in the distinctive disciplinary forms of philosophical and art historical inquiry, and provides academic skill building, critical thinking, and writing.
+Team-taught by faculty with humanities expertise, it focuses on close, attentive, and critical readings of key texts, images, and artefacts drawn from the humanities, arts, and related fields.
+The course engages students in entry-level disciplinary and multi-disciplinary humanities inquiry, and provides academic skill-building, including critical thinking and writing.
 Approved for Letter and S/U grading.
 Prerequisite: Restricted to adult students in the Odyssey program.

-HUM 111 Introduction to the Humanities II: Literature & US History credit: 4 Hours.
+HUM 111 Introduction to the Humanities II credit: 4 Hours.

 A foundation course in the humanities for adult learners in the Odyssey program.
-Team-taught by faculty in Literature and History, the course focuses on fiction, poetry, drama, and autobiography, as well as primary sources that make up the building blocks of historical interpretation.
-The course engages beginning students in the distinctive disciplinary forms of literary and historical inquiry, and provides academic skill building, critical thinking, and writing.
+Team-taught by faculty with humanities expertise, it focuses on a variety of fictional and nonfictional material, including but not limited to the novel, poetry, autobiography, memory-work and oral history, that make up the building blocks of humanistic inquiry.
+The course engages students in the disciplinary and multi-disciplinary methods through which humanists engage these forms and formats, and provides academic skill building, including critical thinking and writing.
 Approved for Letter and S/U grading.
 Prerequisite: Restricted to adult students in the Odyssey program.

 HUM 275 Careers for Humanities Majors credit: 2 Hours.